markhepburn/markhepburn.github.com/_posts/2014-01-18-north-america-2013-new-york.md

 applied and industrial design, milestone computer artefacts (including an annotated print-out of the first Pacman code!), sound art, and so on.
-The upper two floors were more of a strain: this is where the big names reside, the Picassos, the Van Gough, the Warhols... and apparently nearly all the visitors, screaming and running from piece to piece to take a picture with their iphone
+The upper two floors were more of a strain: this is where the big names reside, the Picassos, the Van Gogh, the Warhols... and apparently nearly all the visitors, screaming and running from piece to piece to take a picture with their iphone
 [or ipad](http://thebestpageintheuniverse.net/c.cgi?u=padhole) and